compose-spec/compose-spec/build.md

 ```

 Service builds MAY be granted access to multiple secrets.
 Long and short syntax for secrets MAY be used in the
 same Compose file.
-Defining a secret in the top-level `secrets` must NOT imply granting any service build access to it.
+Defining a secret in the top-level `secrets` must not imply granting any service build access to it.
 Such grant must be explicit within service specification as [secrets](05-services.md#secrets) service element.

 ### tags